thanos-io/thanos/docs/proposals/ha_compact.md

 ### Use Cases

-- User wishes to run `thanos compact` in HA mode.
+- User wishes to run `thanos compact` in HA mode across multiple clusters.

 ### Example Use Case

 A user would like to ensure more than one instance of `thanos compact` is running so that given one fails another will take over.
+In a multi-cluster setup we may want the `thanos compact` component in the second cluster to take over the work if the original cluster fails or needs to be drained.
+In a single cluster mode this could be achieved simply with kubernetes setting the number of replicas to 1 for the job.

 ## Implementation